-More information on insurance providers accepted by McLean Hospital may be found on the Partners HealthCare website.
+More information on insurance providers accepted by McLean Hospital may be found on the Mass General Brigham website.
 You may also find it beneficial to review McLean’s patient billing and financial assistance information.

-Jacqueline Sperling, PhD, Director of Training and Research
+Jacqueline Sperling, PhD, Co-Program Director

 Dr. Sperling is a clinical psychologist, who specializes in implementing evidence-based treatments such as cognitive behavior therapy (CBT), and works with youth who present with anxiety disorders and obsessive compulsive disorder (OCD).
 In addition, she is experienced in providing parent guidance on how to manage children with internalizing and externalizing behavior issues.

 They are trained and experienced in a wide array of treatments including cognitive behavior therapy (CBT), dialectical behavior therapy (DBT), and exposure and response prevention therapy (ERP).
 Staff members have experience working with patients from diverse cultural and socioeconomic backgrounds.

-The McLean Anxiety Mastery Program is part of the Nancy and Richard Simches Center of Excellence in Child and Adolescent Psychiatry led by Joseph Gold, MD.
+The McLean Anxiety Mastery Program is part of the Nancy and Richard Simches Division of Child and Adolescent Psychiatry led by Daniel P. Dickstein, MD, FAAP.

 Our outpatient program focuses on treating children and adolescents with social anxiety, phobias, panic attacks, separation anxiety, and other similar conditions.

 Individuals who are willing to attend the program and engage in the treatment receive the most benefit.
 In addition, those who practice the exposures assigned at home each night have the opportunity to make greater gains by strengthening what they have learned.